mtytel/tytel.org/_posts/2015-01-19-unexpected-optimization-00.markdown

 double two = vect.at(0);
 {% endhighlight %}

-There is a significant different between the two: at() does boundary checking while operator[] does not.
+There is a significant difference between the two: at() does boundary checking while operator[] does not.
 Now why would I use at() instead of operator[] in the first place?
 The way mopo sets up polyphony is that all the module instances in each voice share a list of input pointers.
-So every Filter instance has a pointer to a std::vector.
-Using at() on a pointer to std::vector is much easier to read than using operator[] or dereferencing first.
+For example, every Filter instance in each poice has a pointer to the same std::vector.
+Using at() on a pointer to std::vector is much easier to read than using operator[] or dereferencing first so I first chose the slower but prettier method.

 {% highlight c++ %}
 std::vector<double>* pvect = new std::vector<double>();